rakurai-io/rakurai_programs/cli/README.md

 ### 2. `scheduler-control`

 #### Description
-Enables or disables the scheduler.
+Enables or Disables the scheduler.

 #### Usage